 The Global Leader in Preclinical Ophthalmic Research

-EyeCRO specializes in preclinical ophthalmic studies to examine the efficacy of novel test agents and therapeutic modalities.
-Our models are well-established and optimized to facilitate generation of reproducible datasets with meaningful endpoints.
+EyeCRO provides a fully integrated platform for preclinical ophthalmic drug development, from in-life efficacy studies through bioanalytical analysis, all under one roof.
 With over two decades of experience in vision research, our expert scientists can help you select the right model and experimental design to achieve your research and development goals.
-We also offer Toxicology/PK studies, and eyedrop formulations in MiDROPS®.
+We also offer Toxicology/PK studies and eyedrop formulations in MiDROPS®.

 Microemulsion Drug Ocular Penetration System